SHAMBA-LUV/dataluv/README.md

 ## 🎯 Overview
 0x583F6D336E777c461FbfbeE3349D7D2dA9dc5e51
-<a href="https://luv.pythai.net">SHAMBA LUV</a> is LUV airdrop contract that automatically distributes **1 TRILLION SHAMBA LUV** to a maximum of 3000 new participants when you <a href="https://luv.pythai.net">connect</a> your social account to create a personal SHAMBA LUV wallet.
+ is the LUV airdrop contract address that automatically distributes **1 TRILLION <a href="https://luv.pythai.net">SHAMBA LUV</a>** to a maximum of 3000 new participants when you <a href="https://luv.pythai.net">connect</a> your social account to create a personal SHAMBA LUV wallet.
 Your LUV wallet is entirely under your control.
 You hold the private key.
 LUV is the answer.
 Built with Thirdweb SDK v5, it features:

 - 🎁 **Automatic Airdrops** - 1 000 000 000 000 SHAMBA LUV tokens instantly on wallet connection
 - 💎 **Reflection Rewards** - 3% of every transaction distributed to holders